Unchained, Part 5: How to Stop A Pornography Addiction

 Understanding the Addiction Cycle (Science Made Simple)

-1. Binge/Intoxication: Watching excessive porn triggers a massive dopamine release.
-See chart below.
+1. Binge/Intoxication: Watching porn triggers a massive dopamine release, and throws off the dopamine-serotonin balance.

 2. Withdrawal/Negative Affect: When you stop, your brain experiences a dopamine crash, leading to irritability, anxiety, and cravings.